Martin Berkeley

-Martin Berkeley (August 21, 1904 − May 6, 1979) was a Hollywood and television screenwriter who collaborated with the House Un-American Activities Committee (HUAC) in the 1950s by naming dozens of Hollywood artists as Communists or Communist sympathizers.
+Martin Berkeley (August 21, 1904 − May 6, 1979) was a Hollywood and television screenwriter who cooperated with the House Un-American Activities Committee (HUAC) in the 1950s by naming dozens of Hollywood artists as Communists or Communist sympathizers.

 Life and career

 Martin Berkeley was born in Brooklyn, New York, on August 21, 1904.

 In the 1920s he performed in several productions on Broadway.
-With Marie Baumer, he co-wroteSeen but Not Heard, a comedy that ran on Broadway for several weeks in 1936.
+With Marie Baumer, he co-wrote Seen but Not Heard, a comedy that ran on Broadway for several weeks in 1936.
 His drama Roosty lasted for just a week of performances in 1938.

 He worked for MGM from 1940 to 1945 and for 20th Century Fox from 1945 until 1950.

 In 1949 he was nominated for the Writers Guild of America Award for Best Written American Western for his work on Green Grass of Wyoming.
 His screenwriting credits, often shared, include So Dark the Night (1946), Gypsy Colt (1954), Tarantula!
 (1955), Revenge of the Creature, The Big Caper (1957) and Dr. Gillespie's Criminal Case.
+He wrote the first draft of Kangaroo.